 For conditions that may not be an emergency, but you want treated urgently, you can consider an immediate care, urgent care center or walk-in clinic.
 TidalHealth offers three Immediate Care options in Delaware and we are proud to partner with Your Doc’s In South Salisbury to offer urgent care services in Salisbury, Maryland.

 TidalHealth Immediate Care

-TidalHealth Immediate Care has three locations in Delaware – Seaford, Laurel.
+TidalHealth Immediate Care has three locations in Delaware – Seaford, Laurel and Georgetown.
 They are open seven days a week for urgent care needs when your doctor is not available.
 All locations offer online wait times and check-in to hold your spot in line.

 100 Rawlins Drive,

 Seaford, DE 19973